 How to Get to Barra de Navidad Jalisco

-The Manzanillo airport is about 30 minutes from Barra de Navidad and you can take a taxi which costs 590 Pesos (about $27 USD).
+The Manzanillo airport is about 30 minutes from Barra de Navidad and you can take a taxi which costs about 600 Pesos (roughly $30 USD).
 You can also rent a car from this airport for the duration of your stay.

 You can also fly into Guadalajara airport.
-It is about six hours away from Barra de Navidad (only four if you have a car), but there is a direct bus with ETN bus service from the airport to Barra de Navidad which costs about 600 Pesos (just under $30 USD).
+It is about six hours away from Barra de Navidad (only four hours if you have a car), and there are direct buses with ETN and Primera Plus from the airport to Barra de Navidad.

 You’ll need to either rent a car from the Puerto Vallarta airport or take a taxi or order an Uber from the airport to the Primera Plus bus terminal.
 From here, you can get a bus to Melaque and from Melaque you can take a cheap taxi to Barra.